covmunity/Covmunity/README.md

 - see handmade scheme

 - Issue: Maybe we should allow the user to manually change their tested/non-tested status, for example in their calendar entries page, because the question is asked only once but that may change in the future

+## Use cases:

+- As a user, I want to register me.
+- As a user, I want to report my health status (symptoms, temperature, oxymeter...).
+- As a user, I want to report the health status of a person that lives with me.
+- As an unhealthy user, I want to ask for help to avoid getting out.
+- As a healthy user, I want to help someone that needs to stay quarenteened at home.y quarenteened at home.
+- As a user, I want to see a map with information about cases around me.
+- As a user, I want aggregated data about symtoms.
+- As a user with special authorization, as a public health institution, I want to access all raw data

+Citizens could be the "first" users, with a less accurate description of health data, so they can get help and stay at home.
+When enough data is accumulated, complete data can be used by scientists and institutions.tay at home.
+When enough data is accumulated, complete data can be used by scientists and institutions.tay at home.
+When enough data is accumulated, complete data can be used by scientists and institutions.tay at home.
+When enough data is accumulated, complete data can be used by scientists and institutions.